Methodology

 Dashboard

-The graphical representations and key datapoints featured in the dashboard are based on key fields in the database, primarily Disclosure, First Exploited and First Reported (descriptions below).
+The graphical representations and datapoints featured in the dashboard are based on key fields in the database, primarily Disclosure, First Exploited and First Reported (descriptions below).
 The Disclosure and First Exploited fields are used to establish the TTE for each CVE, and the First Reported enables us to accurately assess when exploitation of a vulnerability was widely known.
 This is key to performing like-for-like comparisons across years, which is the only way to accurately understand how key exploitation statistics, such as Mean TTE, Zero-day rate, and total CVEs exploited, is changing over time.

 Other representations of how the mean TTE has changed over time, typically just measure it for all years from the current date, which severely biases recent years’ mean TTE downwards due to shorter overall elapsed times.
 By instead comparing snapshots across years, we get actual insight into how CVE exploitation has changed and a potential opportunity for predictive forecasting within a measurable error range, as the same predictive methodology can be validated against past years.

 The dashboard graphs also highlight the mean TTE per year, both excluding zero-days and including zero-days.
 The purpose of the first is to provide the patch window defenders actually have for everything that isn’t a zero-day (as a zero-day’s patch window is known as zero), and the second is to provide a more definitionally accurate mean TTE representation.
-Both of these graphs use a value of zero for any CVE exploited before disclosure date, instead of utilising negative TTE values.
-For snapshots including negative TTE values refer to the Snapshots page.

 Database Field Definitions